derUli/github_commits/README.md

 # github_comments
-UliCMS Module - Show GitHub Commits in a page
+UliCMS Module - Shows GitHub Commits in a page

 ## Use it
 1. Insert the github_commits embed code into a page.